 To succeed, you need to be proactive.
 When you respond to every message and email immediately you are reactive.

 As Greg McKeown says in his book, Essentialism, “If you don’t prioritize your life, someone else will.”

-Instead of a clearly focused day knocking out important tasks, your day ends up getting sidetracked by messages and the priorities of other people.
+Instead of a clearly focused day knocking out important tasks, your day ends up getting sidetracked by messages and other people's priorities.

 These issues fall on leadership.
-If you are a leader or manager, make sure the focus of your company is on priorities and the work itself.
+If you are a leader or manager, make sure the company's focus is on priorities and the work itself.
 The focus should not be how quickly responses come through.

 Encourage employees to truly take time off.
-Tell them when they are off they need to be really away so they can come back refreshed.
+Tell them that when they are off, they need to be really away so they can come back refreshed.

 The always-on habit is not easy to break and may seem harmless.
 But the effects are far reaching, sapping productivity and energy from the team.

 A great place for the team to start is to review the culture and reset expectations.